microsoft/Git-Credential-Manager-for-Mac-and-Linux/ReadMe.md

-## VSO Credential Helper
+## Microsoft Git Credential Manager for Java
-The VSO Git Credential Helper is fairly simple.
-It stores and retrieves credentials for accessing Git resources on VSO to and from a secure container.
+The Microsoft Git Credential Manager for Java is fairly simple.
+It stores and retrieves credentials for accessing Git resources on Visual Studio Online to and from a secure container.